 There are many types of autoimmune diseases, more than 80.
+There are also many additional diseases which are thought to have autoimmune components.
 The symptoms of an autoimmune disease generally depend on which part of the body is affected.
-Some autoimmune disorders target specific types of tissue (e.g., blood vessels, skin, or cartilage), while others may target a specific organ.
+Some autoimmune disorders target specific types of tissue (e.g., blood vessels, skin, connective tissue), while others may target a specific organ (e.g., thyroid, pancreas).
 Symptoms generally associated with the autoimmunity include inflammation, pain, muscle aches, fatigue, and a low-grade fever.
 Inflammation may be the first sign of an autoimmune disease.

-Treatment of an autoimmune disorder traditionally involves suppressing the immune response and may vary according to which tissues are affected.
-As a Naturopathic physician however, treatment of an autoimmune disorder involves finding and treating the cause of the disorder, not just suppressing the immune response.
-In general, the root cause of an autoimmune disorder is an overactive or run away immune response due to some trigger.
-In the descriptions of the autoimmune listed above the thing most have in common is inflammation.
+Treatment of an autoimmune disorder traditionally involves suppressing the immune response and will vary according to which tissues are affected.
+For a naturopathic physician, however, treatment of an autoimmune disorder involves finding and treating the cause of the disorder, not just suppressing the immune response.
+In general, the root cause of an autoimmune disorder is an overactive immune response due to some trigger.
+In the descriptions of the conditions listed above, most have inflammation in common.